Music for Two Violins: Personal Reflections on a Forgotten Genre

 The repertoire for two violins is surprisingly vast.
 An excursion into the musician’s friend, Imslp.org, will reveal hundreds of pieces for this combination in the site’s broad category of time periods: Baroque, Classical, Romantic and Modern.
 Keep in mind that this website lists only works that are not under copyright protection.
 With a little patience and persistence, one can discover many more pieces from publishers’ catalogues, libraries, streaming services, and even the most basic web searches.

 From the Baroque era, there is not as much to choose as I imagined, as most music was tied to compositional structures supported by bass-line continuos.
 Some of the extant pieces are tied to French court musicians who could exhibit a surprising level of technical virtuosity and panache.
-Some of the more interesting works I have performed are from the end of this era by consummate violinist-composer like Guignon, Leclair and Telemann.
+Some of the more interesting works I have performed are from the end of this era by consummate violinist-composers like Guignon, Leclair and Telemann.

 The Classical Era explodes with two-violin works at all levels of difficulty, fueled in part by the interest of all social classes to play music in the home, and aided by the proliferation of instructional works by pedagogues of the Paris Conservatory and other schools, advancing the baseline level of technique through readily available publications.
 The four composers cited above are representative of the former concept, and later, the Conservatoire Triumvirate, Kreutzer, Baillot and Rode, as well as De Beriot, Dancla, Alard, etc.